Pythons (album)

 Pythons is the second studio album by indie rock band Surfer Blood.
 It was released in June 2013 under Sire Records and produced by Gil Norton.
-Following the release of their EP, Tarot Classics, Surfer Blood had been writing songs whilst on tour.
-The first song to be written for the album is technically "Prom Song", as they have had the guitar parts for this song for a few years now.
+Following the release of their EP, Tarot Classics, Surfer Blood had been writing songs while on tour.
+The first song to be written for the album is technically "Prom Song", as they had the guitar parts for this song for a few years.
 The album features all the qualities that define Surfer Blood's sound, but is stripped of its reverb and given a more polished production, as opposed to the production that took place in front-man John Paul Pitts' apartment.
 "Pixies" guitarist Joey Santiago lent the band equipment such as amplifiers and guitars during the album's production, as Norton is a close friend of his because he produced most of the Pixies discography.